Public Holidays in Lesotho 2026 – National & Public Observances

 Notes & Observations

-• Employees who work on a public holiday are generally entitled to an alternate paid day off.
+• Employees working on public holidays are typically entitled to compensation or an alternate day off.

 Frequently Asked Questions (FAQs)